Skip to content

 3. Discrimination

-‘Discrimination’ in this context is the risk that individuals from a specific group (e.g. women, ethnic or religious minorities, people with disabilities, younger or older workers, people who identify as lesbian, gay, bisexual or transgender) receive negative treatment from co-workers or managers.
+“Discrimination” in this context is the risk that individuals from a specific group (e.g. women, ethnic or religious minorities, people with disabilities, younger or older workers, people who identify as lesbian, gay, bisexual or transgender) receive negative treatment from co-workers or managers.
 In more severe cases, they may experience harassment or violence.

 Capture data on: Where workers from a specific group fill most lower-skilled or lower-status positions, or form a small minority of the workforce and are more likely to be isolated.
+Analysing grievances, including by different worker characteristics such as gender or ethnicity, is also important.
+This can highlight hidden issues or common concerns, direct or indirect discrimination, among members of the same specific group.

-The apparel manufacturing sector is high-risk (6.6) for gender discrimination (Radar).
+The apparel manufacturing sector is high risk (6.6) for gender discrimination (Radar).

 4. Freedom of association